XDR vs SIEM vs SOAR: Choosing The Best Security Solution

 XDR vs EDR (Endpoint Detection and Response)

 These can easily get confused with each other, so here’s a brief distinction.
 As the name implies, EDR platforms are exclusively focused on endpoint detection sources.
-XDR solutions are considered an extension of EDR, hence the “x” and consolidate sources like email, cloud and identity detection sources into a single platform.
-These are a few of the front end features of XDR.
+XDR solutions are considered an extension of EDR, hence the “x”.
+They consolidate sources like email, cloud, identity, and endpoint detection sources into a single platform.
+These examples are a few of the front-end features of XDR

 XDR was designed to be the “next-generation” of EDR.
 The problem with EDR tools is the amount of technical expertise and manual monitoring required to adopt them.
 XDR aspires to solve this problem and advertises higher alert efficacy with fewer false positives.
-However, it’s important to know that many XDR vendors differentiate based on the breadth of their front end features (EDR, email or web gateway, cloud access security brokers (CASB), identity access management (IAM), data loss prevention (DLP), firewalls, etc.) not the quality of their back-end capabilities (incident response, automation, workflows and APIs).
-As you evaluate XDR solutions, it’s important to consider if this checkbox or “soar-lite” approach is good enough for the outcomes you need to achieve.
+However, it’s important to know that many XDR vendors differentiate based on the breadth of their front-end features (EDR, email or web gateway, cloud access security brokers (CASB), identity access management (IAM), data loss prevention (DLP), firewalls, etc.), not the quality of their back-end capabilities (incident response, automation, workflows, and APIs).
+As you evaluate XDR solutions, it’s important to consider if this checkbox or “soar-lite” approach is capable of the outcomes you need to achieve.

 XDR Functionality and Features

-To better understand what XDR represents in security, let’s take a look at its capabilities below:
+To better understand what XDR represents in security, let’s take a look at its capabilities below.
+Many of these capabilities can also be achieved through AI-enabled security automation platforms.

-• Leverages on different AI and and micro-automation features security
+- Leverages different AI and micro-automation features for security

 Impact of XDR Security